 Most of the guys eventually got their acts together, but it's appropriate that figures meant to commemorate the Image Comics

 When Todd McFarlane decided he wanted to turn his hot comicbook property, Spawn, into a series of action figures, he shopped the idea around to the major toy companies.
 Dissatisfied with what the big boys had to offer him, Todd decided to form his own company in 1994.
-Calling the company Todd Toys, the figures he produced (six in the initial line) were much different than the other superheroes on the market: at 5 1/2" tall, they towered over the competition; the detail in the sculpting blew collectors away; even the accessories were cool.
+Calling the company Todd Toys, the figures he produced (six in the initial line) were much different than the other superheroes on the market: at 5½" tall, they towered over the competition; the detail in the sculpting blew collectors away; even the accessories were cool.

-But recently, other companies have been nipping at his heels.
+nipping at his heels.
 Art Asylum, MAC and Mezco all appeared on the scene, and even ToyBiz stepped up to the plate with their Marvel Legends line.
 McToys' forte was always a wonderful sculpt, but now companies were mixing a great sculpt with massive articulation.
 Every month, Todd's toys looked more and more like sad little statues.

 2002 was the year that Todd struck back.
 Though in-roads had been made to the articulation lovers, it wasn't until Spawn Series 22 that they really pulled it off.
 Every figure in the line had more than 20 points of articulation, yet none of the sculpts suffered.
 Still, was this something they could manage regularly?

 If Spawn 10 is any indication, the future's looking very bright.
-As articulated as anything on the market, Spawn stands 7 1/2" tall.
-Gone are the severely limiting attempts to "hide" articulation, making this the first real Spawn toy McFarlane has released since Arsenal of Doom Spawn, and easily the best ever.
+As articulated as anything on the market, Spawn stands 7¼" tall.
+Gone are the severely limiting attempts to "hide" articulation, making this the first real Spawn toy McFarlane has released since Series 12's "Arsenal of Doom" Spawn, and easily the best ever.

 Spawn comes with a large display base cross.
-12" tall and 5 1/4" wide, the cross pushes into the dome base for support.
+12" tall and 5⅜" wide, the cross pushes into the dome base for support.
 There have been many complaints that the cross began to lean when Spawn was placed upon it, but that's only if you've assembled it incorrectly.
 The "stone" part of the cross (above the black) fits down into the dome about half an inch before it comes to a stop.
 If pushed in as far as it will go, the cross will not bend.

-Spawn's cape, looking like the folded paper Todd always drew, is comprised of 12 individual pieces of soft pvc.
+is composed of 12 individual pieces of soft PVC, held together in some cases by glue, by mainly by peg joints that allow the individual bits to swivel (though early in the design process, the cape would have been a solid piece with hinges, much like Spawn 1 had).
 Every section is covered with ridges to suggest cloth, and all the shadows and highlights are painted.
 If you choose to take Spawn's cape off (it's glued in place by a large square block in his back), you'll really be able to appreciate the figure beneath.